 Yes!
 Nicaragua is perfect for anyone with a sense of adventure and curiosity.
 You will ask yourself why didn’t I discover this sooner?
 Nicaragua is a developing country, which is a two sided coin.
 It’s natural splendor is relatively untouched, and available for all to enjoy.
 Also the normal amounts of wealth and standard of living evident in North America and or Europe is lacking here.
 These are the biggest differences and ones we feel that all guests at Soma can learn and benefit from.
 As documented by the United States Department of State in their country profiles of Latin America you will probably find that Nicaragua has one of the lowest crime rates of any country in Central America.
 These people who have so little still seem to be the most generous and will most always offer a helping hand.

 We recommend not drinking the water due to the difference in bacteria here verses what you are normally use to at home.
 Bottled water is available for purchase at Soma.
-Soma takes great measures in preparing all food with purified water and ice is made with purified water.
+For your convenience purified water is avaiable from our water cooler.
+We do practice "Save the Planet" and ask when possible to refill your water bottles at the cooler.
+Soma takes great measures in preparing all food with purified water and ice is also made with purified water.

 The Roberto Clemente Medical Clinic is located 20 minutes from Soma for any minor emergencies.
 A large modern hospital Vivan Pellas is located in Managua 2 ½ hours by car.
 Vivan Pellas hospital offers high quality medical care and they are familiar with attending to foreign residents and travelers.
 In an extreme medical emergency a helicopter can be ordered.
 This is a 30 minute flight from Soma to Managua.